 - Resist the pull to carry a heavier pack on these days.
 Carry the minimum weight necessary.
 The less you stress yourself on these days the easier time you will have acclimating and thus the better you will be setting up yourself for success later.

 - Have a plan for your mid-trek rest day.
 Restorative (very gentle) yoga, an easy, slow stroll for 30-60 minutes.
 Completing a crossword.

 - Never run on your rest day.

-High altitude climbing is a game of preparation (doing it) and patience (practicing it).
+High altitude climbing is a game of preparation and patience.
+Or to put it another way, being in the right place at the right time, for the right reason.
 Keep in mind that, in the end, the only important days are the days leading up to summit day, summit day itself, and getting back down safely and efficiently.
-The weeks, or sometimes months, leading up to the summit push provide numerous opportunities to fail.
+The weeks, or sometimes months, leading up to the summit push typically aren’t that critical and they provide numerous opportunities to fail.

 - Most climbers share the experience that their appetites will fluctuate significantly over the course of the expedition.
 This is normal.
 Eat well, when you can.
 When your appetite is suppressed you still need to force yourself to eat something.
 Even if it’s a simple energy bar that substitutes for dinner, or even a gel, or worst case, liquid calories like sugary sports drinks or recovery mixes.
 Some food is always better than none.